ZayMinKhant/ShopifyProductApp/README.md

 ### 4. Shopify App Configuration
 Edit `shopify.app.toml` to match your app’s URL and credentials.

+> **Note:** If you want to test the app in development, you may need to update `shopify.app.toml` to reflect your local tunnel (e.g., ngrok) or dev server URL, and ensure the allowed redirect URLs match your development environment.
+This is required for Shopify to correctly redirect and embed your app during local testing.
+You can update 'automatically_update_urls_on_dev = false' to 'true' easily.

 ### 5. Database Setup (Prisma)
 ```bash
 npm run setup